A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

 where

-is the BRN (i.e. the reproduction number in the absence of protective behaviour).
+is the BRN (namely, the reproduction number in the absence of protective behaviour).

-Note that if $p=0$ (no one is protecting) or $q=1$ (protection is useless), then $R_c=R_0$.
+Note that, if $p=0$ (i.e. no individuals adopt protective behaviour) or $q=1$ (i.e. protection is completely ineffective), then $R_c=R_0$.
 Moreover, it is interesting to observe that if $p=1$ and $l=0$, then $R_c=R_0$.
-This is actually a consequence of the Ross--Macdonald-like assumptions underlying the model.
-In fact, in this setting we have that all individuals adopt protective behaviour.
-However, the mosquito biting rate is fixed, which means that mosquitoes will feed on some individuals, no matter what.
-Since $l=0$, they will necessarily feed on humans.
-Hence, if protection fails, mosquito bites will all be concentrated on those individuals for which protection fails.
+This is a direct consequence of the Ross--Macdonald-like assumptions underlying the model.
+Indeed, in this case, all individuals adopt protective behaviour.
+However, the mosquito biting rate is assumed to be fixed, meaning that mosquitoes feed on a given number of hosts per unit time regardless of host behaviour.
+Since $l=0$, mosquitoes have no alternative hosts and therefore must feed on humans.
+Consequently, whenever protection fails, all mosquito bites are effectively concentrated on those individuals for whom protection is unsuccessful.
+As a result, the overall transmission potential remains unchanged.

-Now, it is natural to ask whether the presence of awareness in the human population leads to a decreased value of the reproduction number, i.e. we look for conditions guaranteeing
+It is therefore natural to ask whether the presence of awareness in the human population reduces the reproduction number.
+In particular, we seek conditions ensuring that